 ALARM-USA was registered in 1998 as a faith-based, non-profit organization [501 (c) (3)] that coordinates mission teams, ministers to partner churches, and raises funds to support programs and projects in Africa.

 ALARM-UK is a UK based charity helping in peacebuilding, reconciliation, and micro-finance for widows and poor women in Africa.
 It is registered as Charity No. 1080076.

-ALARM-Africa works to strengthen the African church to be an instrument of transformation in the community by focusing on three areas: Leadership Training, Peacebuilding and Reconciliation and Holistic Ministry.
+ALARM-Africa works to strengthen the African church to be an instrument of transformation in the community by focusing on three areas: Developing servant leaders, reconciling relationships, and transforming communities.
 ALARM uses culturally sensitive and relevant curriculum, most of which is internally developed, to equip untrained church and community leaders and reconcile hurting communities.